SpecterOps/Nemesis/docs/postgres.md

 ## pgAdmin

-A pgAdmin interface is exposed at `NEMESIS_URL/pgadmin` with the credentials (PGADMIN_EMAIL/PGADMIN_PASSWORD) set in the common config.
+A pgAdmin interface is exposed at `NEMESIS_URL/pgadmin` with the credentials from [values.yaml](./helm/nemesis/values.yaml)